scsm-ua/kirtan-guide-en/songs/aparadha-phole-mama.md

 “Oh Lord, when will tears flow from my eyes like waves, And my voice tremble in ecstasy?
 When will the hairs of my body stand on end while chanting Your Holy Name?”

+*Illumination in the book: [The Golden Volcano of Divine Love.
+Part II Śikṣāṣṭakam: Hankering for Perfection](https://krishnasearch.com/#/book/en-GoldenVolcanoofDivineLove?c=17&p=8).*

 #### 1

     aparādha-phole mama    chitta bhela vajra sama